Pajaro's Floods: A Living Archive

 Web and mobile views of introductory screens

 I facilitated quick usability testing with six users across varying levels of experience in new media, flood management, and California’s local history.
 Feedback revealed a need for clearer signposting to guide first-time users, differing priorities on degrees of freedom within scenes, and better mobile optimization.
-In response, I revised the design to prioritize clarity while maintaining narrative depth.
-Key refinements included:
+I revised the design to prioritize clarity while maintaining narrative depth, including:

-• Quotes and Narratives: Translated and curated quotes for emotional resonance and narrative clarity, placing them at the beginning of scenes in both English and Spanish to provide context and convey the narrator’s perspective.
+• Quotes and Narratives: Curated and translated bilingual quotes for emotional clarity, placing them at the start of scenes to convey the narrator’s perspective.

 • Navigation and Signposting: Provided interaction instructions and tooltips, surfaced site layers more clearly, and scaled back abstract elements to enhance usability and legibility across different user experience levels.